AadityaTiwary1/InsurEdge/README.md

 ### 5.4 How the Models Work Together

-The three models are not independent modules — they form a pipeline where each model's output informs the next, and where the combination produces decisions that are better than any single model could achieve alone.
+The three models are not independent modules but they form a pipeline where each model's output informs the next, and where the combination produces decisions that are better than any single model could achieve alone.

 ```
 Environmental & Road Accident Data